MicrosoftDocs/nav-content/dynamics-nav-app/receivables-collect-outstanding-balances.md

 ---
-title: Remind or Fine Customers of Overdue Payments| Microsoft Docs
+title: Remind or Fine Customers of Overdue Payments
 description: Describes how to send a reminder to a customer about a payment that is due and add charges, or fees to the payment because of the delay.
 author: SorenGP